w3c-ccg/lds-jws2020/README.md

 ## Supported JWS Algs

-If an `alg` is not specified, this library will assume the following:
+The expected alg will be determined by the following table.

 | kty | crvOrSize | alg    |
 | --- | --------- | ------ |